AngelCobos1/Capstone_1/README.md

 Point-Scoring Differences Among First Round NBA Draft Picks ‌
 By:‌ ‌Angel‌ ‌Cobos‌ ‌
+***CAUTION: Repository is currently being restructured and reevaluated.***

+The original intention of this analysis and updates can be found below:

-I posit the null hypothesis that there is little to no statistical significance in the NBA point-scoring performances of players, between the first fourteen draft picks of the first round, and the last sixteen draft picks of the first round.
-If my research confirms this assertion, it would provide a valuable lens by which to examine draftees and expenses incurred to attain them.
+Ho= There is no statistical difference in the NBA point-scoring performances of the first fourteen draft picks and the last sixteen draft picks of the first round.

+Ha = There is a statistical difference in the NBA point-scoring performances of the first fourteen draft picks and the last sixteen draft picks of the first round.

+If my analysis rejects the null hypothesis, the conclusions could provide a valuable lens to examine draftees and expenses incurred to attain them.
-As rookie salaries are determined by the round in which they are drafted, and non-negotiable for the first two years-any organization can leverage the discounting of mid-to-late First Round Draft Picks into contracting stronger, fuller rosters for a diminished capital investment.
+Rookie salaries are determined by a draftees' draft order and are non-negotiable for the first two years.
+Any organization can leverage the discounting of mid-to-late First Round Draft Picks into contracting stronger, fuller rosters for reduced capital investment.

-In order to assess the validity of this hypothesis, I will be analyzing  the compiled data set provided by Justinas Cirtautas at, ‘https://www.kaggle.com/justinas/nba-players-data’.
-This particular data set consists of player data for each season going as far back as 1996.
-The presence of data concerning the draft year, seasonal performance statistics and season of play are of particular interest.
+Initially, I analyzed the compiled data set provided by Justinas Cirtautas at 'https://www.kaggle.com/justinas/nba-players-data.'
+This particular data set consisted of player data for each season going as far back as 1996.
+Data concerning the draft year, seasonal performance statistics, and season of play are of particular interest.
 However, not all the data is as useful to my analysis.
-I will specifically be examining the last ten years of NBA seasons, and the metric of average points per game.
-This should provide ample observations by which to draw conclusions without drawing from incomplete sampling of the current season.
-In order to assess each draft “pick” order against their average performance, I will also be isolating my sample groups to a player’s first three seasons of play.
-The assumption being, that by the end of the third year, we should see some normalization of their seasonal performance.
+I examined the last ten years of NBA seasons and the metric of average points per game.
+This subset provided comprehensive observations from which to analyze.
+I isolated sample groups to a player's first three seasons of play.
+The assumption being that by the end of the third year, we should have seen some normalization of their seasonal performance.

-The goal is to assess whether or not there are any point scoring differences between the first half of first-round draft picks and the last half of first-round draft picks.
-And if my hypothesis is not confirmed, the alternative hypothesis would read as such, there is a statistically significant difference in the NBA point scoring of players, between the first fourteen draft picks of the first round, and the last sixteen draft picks of the first.
-This conclusive statistical evidence would provide an opportunity for an organization to make better economic decisions regarding their draft pick strategies.
+The goal was to assess whether there are any point-scoring differences between the first half of the first-round draft picks and the last half of first-round draft picks.

+**UPDATE: 02/19/2021:

+Data Source-New data has been sourced directly from the nba.stats.com website.
+I uploaded the step-by-step walkthrough of the reproducible code for requesting the information under the NBA_Stats.ipynb and the NBA_SeasonStats.ipynb files.
+I still need to provide the virtual environment and provide .py files for the condensed code.
 ‌